MaikuB/flutter_local_notifications/README.md

     * Big text
     * Inbox
     * Messaging
+    * Media
+        * While media playback control using a `MediaSession.Token` is not supported, with this style you let Android treat the `largeIcon` bitmap as album artwork
 * [Android] Group notifications
 * [Android] Show progress notifications
 * [Android] Configure notification visibility on the lockscreen